-Room Quality: The rooms are fair: clean, but small and spartanly equipped.
-The decor in the non-renovated rooms is kind of ugly, but not overly tacky or disturbing (like the casino).
-The decor in the renovated rooms (Capri rooms) is newer and boring.
-You want to avoid the motel-style rooms out back because they overlook the parking garage, get a lot of exhaust fumes and are not nice.
-In fact, you want to ask for a room in the first tower since it has the best elevator service.
+Room Quality: The rooms are clean, but small and spartanly equipped.
+The decor in the non-renovated rooms is not overly tacky or disturbing (like the casino).
+The decor in the renovated rooms is newer.
+You want to ask for a room in the first tower since it has the best elevator service.
 (Apparently, the first tower is only for heavy sleepers, though, since loud noise from the outdoor stage at Harrah's next door can go on until late into the night.)
 The Luv Tub rooms have big hot tubs for romantic flings, or for people with a few extra bucks to spend.
-The hotel has expanded many times and so its towers are scattered about and disjointed.
-Most of the elevators are painfully slow.
+The hotel has expanded many times and so its towers are scattered about.
 The location is hard to beat, since it's right in the heart of the Center Strip, so if you just want a place to lay your head, the IP just might be for you.
 They have wireless high-speed Internet throughout the property (for a fee).

-Service Quality: Fair.
-This is a place for people with moderate tastes, so don't wander in here if you're expecting Bellagio-quality stuff.
-Room service is slow and poor in quality.
+Service Quality: This is a place for people with moderate tastes, so don't wander in here if you're expecting Bellagio-quality stuff.
 Check-in can be a two-hour experience if you choose the wrong day and time.
-Even at the slowest times, expect a long wait.

-What You Get Bottles of in the Bathroom: Cheap shampoo, conditioner.
-Look, they have to cut costs somewhere to keep the prices low so they give you generic stuff, and a shower cap.
+What You Get Bottles of in the Bathroom: Shampoo, conditioner and a shower cap.

-Table Games: They deal all your favorites, except nobody but casino owners likes 6:5 BJ.
-We can't spend much time in the casino because of its creepiness, but some people always play here and believe the tables are more generous.
+Table Games: They deal all your favorites.
+Some people always play here and believe the tables are more generous.
 Beware the "Dealertainers" who will attempt to do more than just deal the games.
-The "champagne pit" is so classy that you shouldn't go near it if you're feeling gassy.
 Nah, just kidding.
 Have at it.

-Bet Minimums: $5, sometimes, which puts it on the lower end for the Strip, and that's cheap by mid-strip standards.
-It can be $10, though, if it's a weekend or other busy time.
-Of course, the Casino Royale is right nearby and it can be even cheaper.
-Craps is $5 most of the time with 3x4x5x odds.
+Bet Minimums: $5 which puts it on the lower end for the Strip on weekend nights, Craps is $5 most of the time with 3x4x5x odds.
+So is roulette.
 Let It Ride, Three Card Poker and Pai Gow are all $5 to $10.

 Machines: From pennies up to at least $5.
 It's a low-roller joint and they'll give you points on your slot card even for lowly nickel play.
 There are few if any full-pay video poker machines.

 Who Gets Comps?
-They used to he fairly generous but now they are part of the Harrah's outfit, with the Total Rewards slot card.
-And that's pretty lousy for slot players and table players.
+They are now part of the Harrah's outfit, with the Total Rewards slot card.

 Betty's Diner: Get your morning joe, ice cream, shakes and stuff like hot dogs and nachos at this low-maintenance snack bar.
 Oh, and you can get virtual nachos via their Internet access.

-Burger Palace: On the second floor, this fast food joint serves up good and cheap burgers.
+Burger Palace: On the second floor, this fast food joint done up in pink and green serves up large burgers.
+They also have pizzas, and for breakfast hotcakes.
 It's right next door to the sports book.
-The decor is strictly low rent, like a McDonalds.

-Embers: This is the fanciest restaurant the Imperial Palace has, but it's still just a pretty bland steakhouse, with cuts of meat starting around $30.
+Embers: This is the fanciest restaurant the Imperial Palace has.
+It serves cuts of meat starting around $30.

 Auto Collections: Even if you don't like cars, you'll probably enjoy this display.
 There are always hundreds of classic cars on display.
 The selection rotates since all cars are for sale, but there are American Motors, Mercedes Gullwings, race cars, celebrity cars and some oddities.
 Plus, it's free with the coupon you can get in any tourist magazine or from one of the people giving them away in front.

 Frank Marinos Divas Las Vegas: Frank Marino is a Las Vegas fixture having been in the Riviera's cross-dressing show La Cage for ages.
 Now he has this similar show, which has sixteen cross-dressing impersonators doing Cher, Beyonce and other pop stars.
-To us, the show gets old pretty quick, but we're in the minority; most people can't get enough of this stuff.
+Most people can't get enough of this stuff.

 Human Nature: An Australian vocal quartet tackles Motown's greatest hits most nights in a musical show.
 They dress pretty nice, and it's interesting watching four white guys belting out some soul.
 The show is for fans of 60s Motown or strong vocals backed by live music, because that's pretty much what you get.